sweetspring/pydemos/README.md

 # pydemos
-This repository should be created for backup purpose.
-All the credits belong the to original authors.
+Yes I almost forgot why they were here, it should be created for backup purpose.
+All of the credits belong  to the original authors.